nocibambi/ds_blog/_posts/2020-11-18-influxdb-aws-cloud-setup.md

 toc: false
 layout: post
 ---
-In this post you can learn the steps you need to make to set up InfluxDB on an AWS EC2 instance.
+In this post you can learn the steps you need to set up InfluxDB on an AWS EC2 instance.

-We can group the steps into these high-level phases:
+For better comprehension, this posts is structured into the following sections:

 1. Set up an AWS account and an EC2 Virtual Server
 2. Set up an AWS EC2 instance